The Game Addiction Talk

 Knowing the Why through Game Design

 SOOS OIO Game Addiction Talk seeks to help youths, and even adults, understand some basic game design psychology that answers the question "WHY games can be addictive?"
-Some patients in the hospitals are given huge dosage of heroin for treatment but they never become drug addicts.
-Similarly, the game itself is not the only reason for addiction.
+The game itself is not the only reason for addiction although it is one of the factors.
 Through understanding the "why", the youths and gamers are better equipped to make wiser choices in games.

-Through the story of Ruth Lim, our in-house "game addict", we seek to help students to be more aware of their pre-disposition to game addiction.
-Ruth's personal struggles and victories brings life to the knowledge about game design & pre-disposition to addiction, making it more real and relatable.
+Through the story of Ruth Lim, our in-house "game addict", we seek to help students to be more aware of their player types and gaming motivations.
+Ruth's personal struggles and victories bring life to the understanding, making it more real and relatable.

 The objective of this talk is to help the audience understand our power of choice.
 They can be in control of games and their life when they understand games and themselves better.